featurist/pogoscript/README.md

     Http.GetIntoFile(url, filename);
     [HTTP get:url intoFile:filename];

+That's kind of what I was thinking one day.

-Variables can have spaces in them:
+And to that end, variables, function names and method names can have spaces in them.

     total weight = 67

-And are referred to in brackets:
+And for variables that have spaces in them, we use parentheses and not the at symbol (`@`) to access them:

     print (total weight)

-That's kind of what I was thinking one day.

 # Function Calls